dolabb/dolabb_backend/SELLER_INTEGRATION_GUIDE.md

 3. **Payout Request** - Request withdrawal of available balance
 4. **Payout History** - View all payout requests and their status

+### Security Feature: Shipment Proof Requirement

+**IMPORTANT:** For security, seller earnings are only added to available balance **after shipment proof is uploaded**.

+- Orders with completed payment but no shipment proof are locked in `pendingPayouts`
+- Only orders with both completed payment AND shipment proof are available for payout
+- Sellers must upload shipment proof when shipping orders to unlock earnings

 ---

 ## Authentication